webplatform/docs/css/properties/width/index.md

 }}{{CSS Property Value
 |Data Type=fit-content
 |Description=This will be either the large of the minimum width or the smaller of the preferred width and the available width
+}}{{CSS Property Value
+|Data Type=intrinsic
+|Description=This is an experimental rule for max-content.
+Currently it only works in Chrome, however you should be using max-content instead since that is the standard.
 }}
 }}
 {{Examples_Section